gsdlab/clafer/README.md

 * `//# STATS` - marks the insertion point for module statistics.
 The statistics can be omitted using the argument `--no-stats`.
 * `//# SUMMARY` - shorthand for `//# GRAPH` and `//# STATS`

+# Developing Clafer

-He is some information about the development of the clafer compiler.
+Here is some information about the development of the Clafer compiler.

 ## Branching